ingararntzen/timingdocs/docs/source/axis.rst

 Performance
 ------------------------------------------------------------------------

+The performance of the **update** operation relates to the implementation of **lookup**, see :ref:`axis-lookup`.
+Since the efficiency of **lookup** depends on a sorted index, sorting must be performed as part of the **update** operation This implies that the performance of **update** is ultimately limited by sorting performace, i.e. ``Array.sort()``, which is O(N).
+Importantly, the support for :ref:`batch operations <axis-batch>` is vital for reducing the sorting overhead, by ensuring that sorting is needed only once for a large batch operation, instead of once per cue argument.

 The axis implementation targets high performance even with high volumes of cues.
 In particular, the efficiency of the **lookup** operation is crucial, as this